 Committees of the Board

-2.1 Committees of the Board are comprised of independent non-executive ECB Board Members and the CEO, although they may also include co-opted persons with specific expertise.
+2.1 Committees of the Board are comprised of independent non-executive ECB Board Members and the CEO, except for the Finance, Audit and Risk Committee which only consists of independent non-executive ECB Board Members, although they may also include co-opted persons with specific expertise.
 However, if they are to act on behalf of the Board, there must always be a majority of independent non-executive Board Members.
 All members of each Committee, and the Committee Chair (who must be an independent non-executive ECB Board Member), will be appointed by the Board.

 2.2 The role, duties and authority of each Committee is to be clearly stated in the Terms of Reference approved by the Board and appropriately constituted with due regard to the skills required by each committee.
 These can be amended at any time by the Board but must be reviewed at least annually.